Aboriginal Aquatic Resource And Oceans Management (AAROM) Program

 - Contribute to the federal government's broader objective of improving the quality of life of Indigenous peoples

-In May 2018, the Indigenous Program Review (IPR) Panel released its phase one report ( PDF 1.76 MB).This included practical recommendations for improving the AAROM program and its administration, along with broader guidance on areas for advancing collaboration between AAROM organizations and the entire Department (i.e., from science activities in the field to how Indigenous knowledge can inform decision-making), including steps to increase the ability of the Department to utilize and further support the technical expertise and capacity of AAROM organizations.
+In May 2018, the Indigenous Program Review (IPR) Panel released its Phase One Report ( PDF 1.76 MB).This included practical recommendations for improving the AAROM program and its administration, along with broader guidance on areas for advancing collaboration between AAROM organizations and DFO (i.e., from science activities in the field to how Indigenous knowledge can inform decision-making), including steps to increase DFO's ability to utilize and further support the technical expertise and capacity of AAROM organizations.

 - the completion of a new entrants’ expression of interest process to cover major gaps in the AAROM network

-- the co-development, co-design and co-delivery of two National AAROM Meetings of AAROM department Directors and DFO AAROM program managers
+- the co-development, co-design and co-delivery of three National AAROM Meetings of AAROM department Directors and DFO AAROM program managers

 - providing $2M in funding enhancements to 100% of watershed and technical/advisory AAROM departments to ensure more equitable funding for core staffing and operations (e.g., closing historical gaps between AAROM departments)